CSDL-UMD/wikihoaxes/README.md

 # Code and data for [A Elebiary, GL Ciampaglia.
 2022](https://wikiworkshop.org/2022/papers/WikiWorkshop2022_paper_30.pdf)

-This repository contains a Jupyter notebook that replicates the coda and data for the paper.
+This repository contains the notebooks and the scripts required to replicate the paper's results.

 # Installation